A little break — even just 5 minutes — can go a long way

-This is something you can do at your desk at work, and it can have a big impact on your day.
-If you aren't comfortable taking time to breathe deeply in such a public place, find a quiet spot in the office or at home where you won’t be distracted — it can even be the bathroom.
-Close your eyes and inhale slowly and deeply, for at least five seconds.
-Pause when your lungs are full and slowly exhale, taking at least another five seconds.
-Repeat this ten times (or more).
+This is something you can do when you’re at work or riding in a car — and it can have a big impact on your day.
+If you aren't comfortable taking time to breathe deeply in a public place, find a quiet spot where you won’t be distracted.
+It can even be the bathroom!
+Close your eyes and inhale slowly and deeply, for at least 5 seconds.
+Pause when your lungs are full and slowly exhale, taking at least another 5 seconds.
+Repeat this 10 times (or more).

-“Try to concentrate only on your breath and not to let all those other distractions enter your mind,” says Dr. Chittalia.
-“You can even come up with a ‘mantra’ to help you keep distracting thoughts out of your mind.
-Given the season, you could focus on a word like ‘joy’ or ‘peace.’
+“Try to concentrate only on your breath and not to let all those other distractions enter your mind,” says Jordan.
+“You can even come up with a mantra to help you keep distracting thoughts out of your mind.
+Given the season, you could focus on a word, like ‘joy’ or ‘peace.’
 If a distracting thought does pop into your head, don’t focus on it.
 Let it go and focus on your mantra.”

 Breathing deeply mimics what your body does when you’re relaxed, which sends messages to your brain to calm down.

-“It’s best to leave your phone behind when you go for a walk,” says Dr. Chittalia.
-“This eliminates the temptation of checking email every 30 seconds and allows you to focus on the environment around you.
+“It’s best to leave your phone behind when you go for a walk,” says Jordan.
+“This eliminates the temptation of checking your email or social media every 30 seconds and allows you to focus on the environment around you.
 When you do this, you can really appreciate what you’re doing at that very moment.”

-A walk outdoors, if possible is also a chance to get some natural light and the vitamin D that comes from sunlight, which can help to ward off feelings of depression and seasonal affective disorder (SAD).
+A walk outdoors, if possible, is also a chance to get some natural light and the vitamin D that comes from sunlight, which can ward off feelings of depression and seasonal affective disorder (SAD).

 “Small breaks can be very helpful for your mental health.
-If you’re able to truly disconnect — even better.
-Electronics prevent you from being ‘in the moment,’” says Dr. Chittalia.
+If you’re able to truly disconnect, even better.
+Electronics prevent you from being ‘in the moment,’” says Jordan.

 5. Take care of a plant

-Taking care of a plant can help lift your spirits.
-During the winter, it's not as easy to get outside and enjoy the benefits of nature as it is during warmer months.
-Buying and taking care of a plant can have the same effects, without having to brave the cold outdoors.
-Keeping plants in your home also helps you breathe by releasing oxygen and absorbing carbon dioxide.
+Taking care of a plant can lift your spirits.
+During the cold winter months, it's not as easy to get outside and enjoy the benefits of nature as it is during warmer seasons.
+Taking care of a plant can have some of the same effects — without having to brave the cold outdoors.
+Keeping plants in your home also helps you breathe easier, since they release oxygen and absorb carbon dioxide.
 Some plants are particularly good at purifying the air, such as spider plants and rubber plants.